 In the event of a change of control, the members of the Executive Board have individually agreed claims to a one-off payment if they leave the company.
 This limitation does not apply to the share option plans described above.

-An individualized overview of the Executive Board remuneration paid and granted in the
+An individualized overview of the Executive Board remuneration paid and granted in the share option plans can also be found in section 2017 fiscal year can be found in section 32 of

 Remuneration system for the Supervisory Board